PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 Special Cases
 *************
-There are some API endpoints that do not follow preexisting API schema conventions for entity wrapping, and are said to not have entity wrapping.
-On all such endpoints, the results for a given ``r*`` method would be the same if using the equivalent ``j*`` method, and the details of request and response schemas are are left to the end user to extract and use as desired.
-Moreover, on all endpoints that lack entity wrapping, pagination is not supported, i.e.
-:attr`pagerduty.RestApiV2Client.iter_all` cannot be used with them.
+There are some API endpoints that do not follow API schema conventions for entity wrapping.
+Some do not wrap entities at all.
+On all endpoints that do not wrap entities, the results for a given ``r*`` method would be the same if using the equivalent ``j*`` method, and the details of request and response schemas are are left to the end user to extract and use as desired.
+Moreover, on all endpoints that completely lack entity wrapping, pagination is not supported, i.e. :attr:`pagerduty.RestApiV2Client.iter_all` will raise :attr:`pagerduty.UrlError` if used with them.

 Examples
 ********